Bira/octopus-carnival/_drafts/wir-mm-4e-hag.md

 The original fairy tales aren't always clear on whether their witches are human or not, but in D&D they explicitly _not_ human.
 Hags are a type of fey that happen to resemble horrible women.
-They're thematically linked to nature's ugliness, in much the same way eladrin or dryads are linked to its beauty.
+They're thematically linked to nature's ugliness, in much the same way dryads are linked to its beauty.

 As befits fairytale witches, hags live in places inhospitable to humans such as haunted forests, dismal swamps or lonely mountain-tops castigated by